Ablativo/Documents/3rd_delivery.md

 * **ARCHITECTURE**:

- 1. Switched from Google Cloud Platform to `AWS` services due to the fact that our board is not able to interact with GCP.
+ 1. Switched from Google Cloud Platform to `AWS` services given some troubles in the interaction with the new board, and to try a new platform.
  2. Added decription of AWS services used: `IoT Core`, `DynamoDB`, `EC2`, `Cognito`, `Amplify`
  3. Switched from MongoDB to DynamoDB to comply with the cloud infrastructure of AWS.
  4. Switched from Heroku to EC2 to comply with the cloud infrastructure of AWS.
  5. Choosed the `B-L475E-IOT01` board, given the higher reliability (More details on this choice are explained in the Architecture document)
- 6. Removed `Ambient light sensor` because React is not able to interact with it very well
+ 6. Removed `Ambient light sensor` because React native does not interact with it very well
  7. Added description of the music generation with `Magenta` and `MusicRNN`

 [Architecture document](./Architecture.md)